oxinabox/DataDeps.jl/README.md

 So it could be replaced with a more complicated fetch method.
 But doing it this way makes the most common case, eg `fetch_method=download,post_fetch_method = unzip` really simple to write.
 No extra anon functions that the user has to declare.

+There are useful `fetch_method` and `post_fetch_methods` in bindeps areadly.
+This should be pointed out in the docs.
+I would like to not add bindeps (or anything else if possible) as a dependency.
+And I don't think I need to.

 ## Validating data
 One of the parameters when regististering is the hash.